jcnnghm/cs221-project/README.md

 Running the pipeline
 --------------------

-runner.sh runs the entire pipeline (reading from the SQL db), first extracting features then each learning algorithm in sequence.
+runner.sh runs the entire pipeline (including reading from the SQL db), first extracting features then each learning algorithm in sequence.
 See requirements.txt for python libraries required to run the pipeline.

 - python feature_creator.py --verbose